br90218/Lowlit-Exploration/README.md

   * All people who gave me great suggestions and feedback along the way!

 ## Alright, finally:
 * I have a [blog](https://br90218.tumblr.com) that keeps record of all the developing process.
-Head over there if you want to more about beind the scenes! (pun intended)
+Head over there if you want to learn more about beind the scenes! (pun intended)
 * I also have a [personal portfolio website](https://br90218.github.io), where I put most of me and my projects there.
 Go on and play!